rydmike/flex_seed_scheme/README.md

 A more flexible version of Flutter's ColorScheme.fromSeed.

-> **NOTE:**
-> This is a pre-release dev version of the final package.
-This version is designed to work with
-> Flutter beta 3.3.0-0.3.pre or later.
-It also works with Flutter master 3.1.0-0.0.pre.2199,
-> but some test will fail due to new features not in beta.
-It does not work with Flutter
-> stable 3.0.x.
-The first stable version of this package, will be released after Flutter 3.3.0
-> stable has been released.

-Use this package like `ColorScheme.fromSeed` but with the following additional capabilities:
+Use this package like `ColorScheme.fromSeed` with the following additional capabilities:

 * Use separate key colors to generate seed based tonal palettes for primary, secondary and tertiary colors in `ColorScheme`.